Dublin County (Dáil constituency): 1926 by-election

 A by-election was held on 18 February 1926 to fill the seat in the 4th Dáil which had been vacated by the death of the Independent TD Darrell Figgis.
 It was won by the Labour Party candidate William Norton.
-Norton's win was the first by a Labour Party candidate at any by-election since the establishment of the First Dáil.
-Labour would next win a seat from another party in a by-election 72 years later, when Seán Ryan won the Dublin North by-election in March 1998.
+Norton's win was the first by a Labour Party candidate at a by-election since the establishment of the First Dáil.
+Labour would next win a seat from another party in a by-election at the 1976 Dublin South-West by-election.